Axobot-org/Axobot/docs/miscellaneous.rst

 For this command the bot needs "`Add Reactions <perms.html#add-reactions>`_" (add reactions to its message), "`Read message history <perms.html#read-message-history>`_" (find its message in the chat room) and "`Manage Messages <perms.html#manage-messages>`_" (delete your message) permissions.

-.. note:: A big thank to the member Adri526, for his emojis specially designed for ZBot!
+.. note:: A big thank to the member Adri, for his emojis specially designed for ZBot!